yahiro07/snap-store/README.md

 snap-store is highly influenced by these libraries.

-Compared to Valtio, this library provides a similar design of global store but it doesn't use proxies.
+Compared to `Valtio`, this library provides a similar design of global store but it doesn't use proxies.
 Also the mutations are applied by the methods not by assignment.

-Compared to @preact/signals-react, although the mechanism of the signal is similar, this library is aimed to supply an opinionated store system whereas @preact/signals provides the basic primitive signal functions.
+Compared to `@preact/signals-react`, although the mechanism of the signal is similar, this library is aimed to supply an opinionated store system whereas `@preact/signals` provides the basic primitive signal functions.

 ## License